-The overall objective of ICRC is to promote rights-based approach and support active participation of citizens faced with socio-economic challenges and the shrinking of democratic space in Turkey.
+The overall objective of ICRC is to promote a rights-based approach and support active participation of citizens faced with socio-economic challenges and the shrinking of democratic space in Turkey.
 By empowering local communities and actors in Izmir, ICRC aims to reach out to citizens who lack access to basic economic, social and cultural rights in the city.
-Bringing together academics, lawyers, rights advocates and citizens, the Centre will constitute a dynamic platform to rethink urban issues and develop original and sustainable community solutions.
+Bringing together academics, lawyers, rights advocates and citizens, the Centre constitutes a dynamic platform to rethink urban issues and develop original and sustainable community solutions.

 ICRC aims to develop a transformative approach to citizens’ rights, which empowers local communities to enhance their urban integration and resilience and access to information and rights.
-Rooted in Karşıyaka, a socially mixed district of Izmir, the program will combine fieldwork, research, training and local experimentation to offer an alternative to the traditional top-down approach to urban governance.
+Rooted in Karşıyaka, a socially mixed district of Izmir, the program combines fieldwork, research, training and local experimentation to offer an alternative to the traditional top-down approach to urban governance.
 The Centre thus aims to form a nationwide critical knowledge hub for citizen participation and empowerment, regarding access to justice and urban resilience.

-Drawing upon the work of its research team, the ICRC will also aim to develop an original information and training program to facilitate citizens’ access to rights and promote their active participation in urban governance.
+Drawing upon the work of its research team, the ICRC also aims to develop an original information and training program to facilitate citizens’ access to rights and promote their active participation in urban governance.
 By the end of the program, the objective is to provide citizens with a comprehensive set of materials, taking into account the economic and socio-cultural diversity of the district.
-With the help of the trainers and lawyers involved in the project, they will also develop new skills and strategies to respond to challenges such as evictions, urban renewal, debt, access to food or school dropout.
+With the help of the trainers and lawyers involved in the project, they also develop new skills and strategies to respond to challenges such as evictions, urban renewal, debt, access to food or school dropout.
 The Centre thus aims to lay the first stone of a set of public legal education initiatives and programs at the national level.
 Likewise, legal and practical urban solutions developed in this project will become examples to follow for other urban projects in various other cities.